jpetitcolas/jpetitcolas.github.com/_posts/2015-10-19-playing-with-websockets-in-go.md

 ENTRYPOINT ["go"]
 ```

 We base our container on an Ubuntu image on which we install Go dependencies.
-Then, we follow the [official procedure](#) to install Go.
-Finally, we set some required Go environment variables:
+Then, we follow the [official procedure](https://golang.org/doc/install#install) to install Go.
+Finally, we set some required environment variables:

 * GOPATH: folder containing our application and its dependencies
 * GOROOT: folder containing Go binaries
 * PATH: just for convenience purpose, to be able to call `go` directly

-Finally, we make our container to execute the `go` command when run.
+Finally, we make our container to execute the `go` command when run thanks to the `ENTRYPOINT` line.

 Our container is now ready to be built: